uscuni/neatnet/docs/source/api.rst

 Internal components
 -------------------

-For debugging purposes, users may use some parts of the internal API.
+For debugging purposes, users may use some parts of the internal API used within :func:`neatify`.

 .. autosummary::
    :toctree: generated/

    get_artifacts
-   simplify_loop
+   neatify_loop
-   simplify_singletons
+   neatify_singletons
-   simplify_pairs
+   neatify_pairs
-   simplify_clusters
+   neatify_clusters

 None of the other functions is intended for public use and their API can change without a warning.